Important changes coming to your quarterly water & sewer bill

 Before 2024, garbage collection from your curb was covered by property taxes.
 Since that’s no longer the case, the Solid Waste Utility is expecting a deficit of over $28 million this year.

-If approved by Council, the new fee will eliminate the deficit by 2028, and provide needed financial stability to solid waste services.
+The new fee should eliminate the deficit by 2028, and provide needed financial stability to solid waste services.

 What’s included

-The new fee will fund garbage, recycling, and yard waste collection.
-It will go towards buying green carts as well.
+The new fee funds garbage, recycling, and yard waste collection.
+It goes towards buying green carts as well.

-It will also help fund a variety of services, including:
+It also helps fund a variety of services, including:

 Under the new fee, the existing fee for replacing lost or damaged carts will be eliminated.